tanboonjoon/main/docs/DeveloperGuide.md

 The ClearCommand will erase TaskForce data and history upon executed.
 A confirmation dialog will appear to get user's confirmation before proceed to do the irreversable operation.
 The user can use arrow key and space bar to select the options on the confirmation dialog.

+ClearCommand also REQUIRE enableSudo to be enabled in the config file using configCommand before clear can be used.
 <!-- @@author A0135768R -->

 ### Configuration